From ‘Ordinary’ to Extraordinary: My Journey as a Hotel Porter

 So things I do for them range from going outside the hotel to buy them things they need, ensuring they have everything they need to be relaxed and comfortable in the room, and so on.
 I remember that sometimes some of the hotel’s water heaters are bad, but I will still be the one to call through the intercom to find out if they need a hot bath.

 And if they say yes, I will quickly boil water for them using a boil ring.
-A boiling ring, a hotplate or an electric water heater is an electrical appliance designed to heat water to a boil.
+A boiling ring, hotplate, or electric water heater is an electrical appliance designed to heat water to a boil.
 Most of us used it way back in school.

 So I would make sure they are okay.
 After doing all these things to ensure my guests’ happiness and satisfaction, they come out of their room in the morning, about to check out, only to see that the same boy who was busy taking care of them last night when they checked into the hotel is still washing their cars.